mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

 Classes are created by absorbing the methods and variables of an existing class, it then adds its own methods to enhance their capabilities.
 This class is called a derived class because it inherits methods and variables from a base class.
 Objects of a derived class are objects of a base class, but not vice versa.
 A derived class can only access non-private base class members unless it inherits accessor functions.

+### Table of Contents

+1. Base classes vs Derived classes.

+1. Protected and internal members

+1. Relationship between base classes and derived classes

+1. Constructors and destructors in derived classes

 ### Prerequisites
-Before we dive right in, the reader would need to have the following:
+Before we begin, the reader would need to have the following:

 - A basic understanding of C# programming language.